Benefit payments during a temporary absence from home

 People claiming who are in legal custody

-- A person on remand is entitled to receive Housing Benefit for up to 52 weeks from the date on which the absence started
+- A person on remand can receive Housing Benefit for up to 52 weeks from the date on which the absence started

 - If they are then convicted, they will fall under the 13-week rule

 If the person claiming has a partner, we may ask the partner to claim benefit during the period of absence.
-They can be counted as being liable to pay rent while the person claiming is away.
+The partner can count as being liable to pay rent while the person claiming is away.

 People claiming who are in residential care homes